IbrahimaSy11/amazon-como-script-dashboard/README.md

 - `https://na.store-management.f3.amazon.dev/*`

-Features activate only on the pages where they are relevant.
+Features activate only on pages where they are relevant.

 ---